strudel0209/moneta-agents/README.md

 ### Data indexing

-You can index your data located under the data folder by executing:
+Demo data is loaded with the `azd up` process automatically.

+Indexes are sourced from 'src/data/ai-search-index' folder.
+Each subfolder of the data folder will be a seperate index.

+Customer profiles are sourced from 'src/data/customer-profiles'.
+Each subfolder of the data folder will be get a seperate index.

+AZD deploy process will run `setup_aisearch.py` and `setup_cosmosdb.py`.
+DO NOT run those commands by hand unless you are confident you understand how the environment needs to be setup.

+In case you need to reload the data, you can do it by running:
 ```shell
 azd hooks run postdeploy
 ```

-Each subfolder of the data folder will be get a seperate index.
-It will run `setup_aisearch.py` and `setup_cosmosdb.py`.
-DO NOT run those commands by hand unless you are confident you understand how the environment needs to be setup.

-### Docker deployment (local) - backend
+### Running the App locally - BACKEND

 The python project is managed by pyproject.toml and [uv package manager](https://docs.astral.sh/uv/getting-started/installation/).
 Install uv prior executing.